-The U.S. Department of Energy’s Weatherization Assistance Program (WAP) is the nation’s largest residential energy efficiency program.
+The U.S. Department of Energy's Weatherization Assistance Program (WAP) is the nation's largest residential energy efficiency program.
 WAP enables low-income families the opportunity to lower their energy bills by making their homes more energy efficient.
+Kentucky Housing Corporation received funding for WAP through the U.S. Department of Energy and the Kentucky Cabinet for Health and Family Services Low Income Heating Energy Assistance Program.

 Trained inspectors and crews retrofit housing for families living at or below the threshold of 200 percent of poverty, at no cost to the family.
 The work includes installing insulation, sealing the exterior, repairing ducts, and replacing heating equipment where necessary.
 It is common for a family to save as much as $500 in utility bill costs in the year following the retrofit, depending on the household's usage habits, the climate in the area, and unit prices for the region.